TegveerG/TegveerG/README.md

 - 🔭 Over Summer 2023, I worked on Ploomber's open-source JupySQL package!
 I tested and augmented the package's functionality as well as built an [End-to-End Data Apps with SQL and Jupyter](https://ploomber-sql.readthedocs.io/en/latest/) course!

-- 🌱 I’m currently working on several projects: 1.
-A blockchain project that implements water market smart contracts for a city in Utah.
-2. An End-to-End MLOps project on Cricket IPL data to predict the outcome of a delivery using ensemble methods.
-3. A cloud computing NLP project utilizing Reddit Data.

-- 👯 I’m looking to collaborate on complex real world data problems.
+- 🌱 I’m currently looking for full-time jobs in Data Science and Data Engineering.

 - 💬 Ask me about anything AI!